-The Rev. Dr. Elizabeth S. Tapia is a missionary with the General Board of Global Ministries of The United Methodist Church and is serving as professor of theology, Bible, and mission at John Wesley College, Tuguegarao City, Cagayan, Philippines.
+The Rev. Dr. Elizabeth S. Tapia is a missionary with the General Board of Global Ministries of The United Methodist Church and is serving Theologian in Residence and Curriculum Consultant.
+She formerly served as professor of theology, Bible, and mission at John Wesley College, Tuguegarao City, Cagayan, Philippines.
 She was commissioned in June 2015.

 John Wesley College is a primary training center for theological and secular education in the Baguio Episcopal Area of The United Methodist Church in the Philippines.
 The episcopal area is composed of eight annual conferences in the northern region of Luzon Island.
 It has 114,580 professing and baptized members in 639 organized congregations and 38 preaching places.
 There are 318 ordained elders and 380 local pastors, as of early 2015.
 Rev. Tapia’s primary task is to teach and learn in a multicultural setting; to assist in educating future generations of church leaders, pastors, and theologians.

 Dr. Tapia is a native of the Philippines but has lived recently in the United States, serving from 2011 to 2015 as director of mission theology for Global Ministries.
 She was earlier on the staff of Drew University Theological School, Madison, New Jersey.
 From 2002 to 2005 she held the United Methodist chair of missiology at the Bossey Ecumenical Institute of the World Council of Churches in Switzerland.
 She taught for many years at Union Theological Seminary, Cavite, Philippines, and at Harris Memorial College, the United Methodist deaconess training center in Manila and Asia.